zlatanvasovic/dotfiles/README.md

 ## Docs

-All scripts have docs, on the beginning of script, just after `#!/interpreter`.
+All scripts have docs on the start, just after the `#!/interpreter`.

 Example: